QuTech-Delft/OpenQL/docs/platform_ccl.rst

 	}

-These decompositions are simple macros (in-place substitutions) which allow programmer to mannually specify a decomposition.
-These take place at the time of creation of kernel.
-This means scheduler will schedule decomposed instructions.
+These decompositions are simple macros (in-place substitutions) which allow programmer to manually specify a decomposition.
+These take place at the time of creation of a gate in a kernel.
+This means the scheduler will schedule decomposed instructions.
 OpenQL can also perform Control and Unitary decompositions which are discussed in :ref:'decompositions'.